fabric/fabric/sites/docs/upgrading.rst

 only basic search & replace; in others, more work is needed.

 If you read this document carefully, it should guide you in the right direction until you're fully upgraded.
-Should anything be missing, please file a ticket `on Github <https://github.com/fabric/fabric>`_ and we'll update it ASAP.
+If any functionality you're using in Fabric 1 isn't listed here, please file a ticket `on Github
+<https://github.com/fabric/fabric>`_ and we'll update it ASAP.

 .. warning::
     As of the 2.0 release line, Fabric 2 is **not** at 100% feature parity with